Aliases for TLR3 Gene

 GeneCards Summary for TLR3 Gene

 TLR3 (Toll Like Receptor 3) is a Protein Coding gene.
 Diseases associated with TLR3 include Herpes Simplex Encephalitis 2 and Hiv-1.
-Among its related pathways are IL27-mediated signaling events and Toll-Like receptor Signaling Pathways.
+Among its related pathways are Activated TLR4 signalling and Toll Comparative Pathway.
 GO annotations related to this gene include identical protein binding and transmembrane signaling receptor activity.
 An important paralog of this gene is TLR8.

 UniProtKB/Swiss-Prot Summary for TLR3 Gene